-We then identify, by type, those individuals who are both less informed about monetary policy and more compliant with the treatment: we find systematic demographic differences.
-The fact that specific individuals, depending on their demographics, are more likely to be affected by this type of information treatment is relevant when interpreting average and heterogeneous effects of information treatments in the wider RCT literature in empirical macroeconomics.
+By observing rather than enforcing compliance, we can analyze consumers' choice to comply with the treatment.
+We document systematic demographic differences across individuals who are both less informed about monetary policy and more compliant with the treatment, and we show that these differences are relevant when interpreting average and heterogeneous effects of information treatments in the macroeconomics RCT literature.
 For example, Coibion, Gorodnichenko, and Weber (2022) find that communication directly by the FOMC is more effective in moving household expectations than indirect communication via the media.
-They also find considerable heterogeneity across respondents.
-In particular, they find that female respondents' inflation expectations react more strongly to monetary policy information treatments.
+They also find considerable heterogeneity across respondents, with female respondents' inflation expectations reacting more strongly to monetary policy information treatments.
 In our RCT, we find that women are more likely to spend a longer time reading the information treatments than men and to thus be considered as having complied with the treatment.
-This finding means that the gender differential found by Coibion, Gorodnichenko, and Weber (2022) may simply reflect women paying more attention to the RCT treatment than men; hence, the treatment has a larger effect on their information sets.
-We find support for this conjecture: after controlling for informedness and compliance, the gender gap is no longer statistically significant.
+This finding means that the gender differential in Coibion, Gorodnichenko, and Weber (2022) may simply reflect women